w3f/Grants-Program/applications/application-template.md

 * https://...

 ## Legal Structure
 Please provide the name and registered address of the legal entity executing the project.
-These details can also be shared privately via the Google Form used for your application.

 ## Team's experience
 Please describe the team's relevant experience.